rlence86/biznaga-load/README.md

 This scenario is adding users every second to the system (after a ramp-up).
 The user is doing registration, login, posting 1 message and retrieving 5 pages of messages from other users.
 When all that is done, the user stops the activity.

 You can check the load test results in the console after running the test (a link is provided) and you can also check your product and DB metrics in Grafana and some trace examples in APM by opening http://localhost:5601/app/apm/services/social-biznaga.

-To test the scenario with more pods, you can change the replicas field in manifests/03-socialbiznaga.yml

 When you are done, run
 ```